tableau/webhooks-docs/README.md

 `url`   The destination URL for the webhook.
 The webhook destination URL must be https and have a valid certificate.

 `webhook-enabled-flag`   Optional, boolean.
 If `true` (default), the newly created webhook is enabled.
 If `false` then the webhook will be disabled.

-`reason-for-disablement`   The reason a webhook is disabled.

-- If `isEnabled` set to `true`, omit this parameter from your request to create a webhook, or set the value of `statusChangeReason` to an empty string.
-Providing a reason value when creating an enabled webhook will result in an error (400127).
-- If `isEnabled` set to `false`, then unless you provide a value for `statusChangeReason` it will default to "Webhook disabled by user".

 #### Response Code